-Action Outcome Lead officer or organisation Resource implications Target date C1: Increase financial support and advice to prevent homelessness caused by debt and financial issues.
-This will include increased referrals and signposting to the Derby CLAC, and direct support through the prevention fund, repossession fund, and mortgage rescue scheme Reduced levels of Homelessness through effective preventative action Trisha Thomas Existing Resources Mar 2011 C2: Implement the joint housing protocol with Children's and Young Peoples Services Improved and more efficient method for managing young persons at risk of homelessness Lisa Callow / Jacqui Jenson Existing Resources Dec 2010 C3: Meet the departmental targets for the number of number of single homeless people supported to access education, employment and training.
-Reduced levels of homelessness due to measures to support financial and social inclusion Lisa Callow Existing Resources Target: increase to 80 by 2012-13 C4: Develop a written procedure outlining the 'steps from homelessness to settled accommodation'.
+C1: Increase financial support and advice to prevent 'debt-caused' homelessness - through prevention fund/repossession fund/mortgage rescue and new innovative solutions Reduced levels of Homelessness through prevention Trisha Thomas Existing Resources Mar 2011 C2: Meet the departmental targets for the number of number of single homeless people supported to access education, employment and training.
+Reduced levels of homelessness due to measures to support financial and social inclusion Lisa Callow Existing Resources Target: increase to 80 by 2012- 13 C3: Develop a written protocol outlining the 'steps from homelessness to settled accommodation'.
 To include an assessment of the full range of support needs of the household, along with a specification of which agency will deliver on them and at what stage in the process.
-Reduced levels of homelessness due to improved integration of support services and consequent greater effectiveness in achieving settled and sustainable outcomes Lisa Callow / Trisha Thomas Existing Resources Mar 2011 C5: Agree protocol with benefits to fast-track HB for those threatened with homelessness Improved access to the private rented sector by avoiding the disincentive of delays with HB.
-Lisa Callow Existing Resources Mar 2011
+Reduced levels of homelessness due to improved integration of support services and consequent greater effectiveness in achieving thorough and sustainable outcomes Lisa Callow / Trisha Thomas Existing Resources Mar 2011

-C6: Commence on-site GP support at Milestone House The provision of specialist medical support for service users with alcohol mis-use issues.
-Matt Palmer Existing resources Oct 2010 Further Research and Investigation C7: Examine and research the viability of adopting a system of online alerts to social housing providers regarding for example: benefit suspension, claim processing or problems obtaining information The enablement of earlier intervention in respect of rent arrears or other tenancy problems leading to a reduction in actions to evict tenants Matt Palmer Research: Existing Resources Implementation: TBC Dec 2010
+C4: Agree protocol with benefits to fast-track HB for those threatened with homelessness Improved access to the private rented sector by avoiding the disincentive of delays with HB.
+Lisa Callow Existing Resources Mar 2011 C5: Commence on-site GP support at Milestone House The provision of specialist medical support for service users with alcohol mis-use issues.
+Matt Palmer Existing resources Oct 2010 Further Research and Investigation C6 : Examine and research the viability of adopting a system of online alerts to social housing providers regarding for example: benefit suspension, claim processing or problems obtaining information The enablement of earlier intervention in respect of rent arrears or other tenancy problems leading to a reduction in actions to evict tenants Matt Palmer Research: Existing Resources Implementation TBC Dec 2010